Superrehtard/old_diaspora_wiki/Frequently-Asked-Questions.md

 To create a new account, go to http://yourdiasporainstance.com/users/sign_up (replacing *yourdiasporainstance.com* with the the host name of your pod).

+***I installed Diaspora on my machine, but when I load the site there are no images and the layout looks horrible!***

+If you're missing your images in the production environment, change serve_static_assets in config/environments/production.rb to true and restart Diaspora.
+Or set up a reverse proxy to serve the files directly under public/.

 ## Developer FAQ

 ***How do I get debug information?***